pandas-dev/pandas/doc/source/io.rst

 module and use the same parsing code as the above to convert tabular data into a DataFrame.
 To use it, create the ``ExcelFile`` object:

+See some :ref:`cookbook examples <cookbook.excel>` for some advanced strategies

 .. code-block:: python

    xls = ExcelFile('path_to_file.xls')